Oolitic aragonite sand: Bahamas

-Because of the waters of the Bahamas are warm with shoals that create rough waters, the conditions for oolitic aragonite sand are optimal and results in the high rate of formation and accumulation.
+Because the waters of The Bahamas are warm with shoals that create turbulence, the conditions for oolitic aragonite sand are optimal and result in a high rate of formation and accumulation.
 The Great Bahama Banks has been accumulating oolitic sand since the early Cretaceous period and contains the largest reservoir of oolitic aragonite sand in the world.

 Great Salt Lake, Utah

 Oolitic sand beaches form on the banks of the Great Salt Lake in Utah, USA including the shorelines of its islands.

 Paleoproxy

 Scientists use oolitic aragonite sand to reconstruct the route and speed of past currents and ocean circulation patterns.
 The grain size and sand body size indicate the strength of the current that formed the oolitic sand.
 The level of turbulence that causes ooids to form such concentric shapes is indicative of intensity of the current.
 The more circular the ooids, the higher the turbulence, and thus, the more intense the current must have been during ooid formation.
 The location of ooid accumulation indicates the direction of the current.